 We are sharing below complete Geology and Geophysics (GG) syllabus for GATE aspirants.
 The article is helpful for the aspirants who are appearing in this paper.
 Please explore this post in order to collect the related information.

-The information, mentioned in this post, are taken from last year GATE brochure, which is subject to be updated after availability of the brochure for the year 2018.
+The information, mentioned in this post, are taken from last year GATE brochure, which is subject to be updated after availability of the brochure for the upcoming year.
 We’ll update this post once its official notification will be announced officially.